 UBC’s Partnership for Work, Health, and Safety reports that women between 55 and 64 are three times more likely to experience a severe fall than women 15 to 24 years old – and women working in health care are three to four times more likely to incur a serious injury as men in that industry.

-They released these findings in a new report based on their analysis of WorkSafeBC data on serious injuries from 2002 and 2008.
+They released these findings in a new report based on their analysis of WorkSafeBC data on serious injuries from 2002 to 2008.

 “Serious injuries result in more severe medical diagnoses, longer periods of disability, and higher compensation claim costs, and thus are key targets for injury prevention initiatives,” reads the report.

 Prevention initiatives for older workers are especially important because this group of workers is growing in proportion to other age groups.
-The UBC report notes that the 55 to 64-year-old segment of the Canadian workforce grew faster than any other age group between 2001 and 2006.
+The UBC report notes that between 2001 and 2006, the segment of the Canadian workforce aged 55 to 64 grew faster than any other age group.

 Older workers’ safety issues